 Localities considering adopting or amending Housing Rehabilitations Codes should look closely at the proposed code revisions and the relationship to potential building improvements that may encourage compliance with the Americans with Disabilities Act.
 Code revisions that discourage or reduce potential compliance with ADA may inadvertently inhibit important building improvements and create Fair Housing challenges for the locality.

 In 2001, the State of Maryland first adopted the Maryland Building Rehabilitation Code to “streamline and harmonize” the code requirements for rehab work.
 The code applies to all buildings over one year old.
 Initially based on the Nationally Applicable Recommended Rehabilitation Provisions, the current version of the code is based on the 2015 International Existing Building Code.
-Modifications to the model code adopted by Maryland include the creation of a Building Rehabilitation Code Advisory Council to advise on development, adoption, and revisions to the rehab code, as well as to provide technical advice on code interpretation.
+Modifications to the model code adopted by Maryland include the creation of a Building Rehabilitation Code Advisory Council to advise on the development, adoption, and revisions to the rehab code and provide technical advice on code interpretation.
 Modifications also establish a process for convening a preliminary meeting with agency representatives for complex projects that involve multiple codes.
-More information is available at Maryland’s Department of Labor website.
+More information is available on Maryland’s Department of Labor website.

 - Rehabilitating Rehab Through State Building Codes, The Yale Law Journal (2006) – This journal article provides historical background on the development of model building codes and then examines three approaches to implementing a model code – in New Jersey, which wrote and published its own code in 1998, in Maryland, which adopted the Nationally Applicable Recommended Rehabilitation Provisions in 2001, and in Pennsylvania, which adopted the International Existing Building Code in 1999 – and draws out implications from each of these states.